-Under this agreement, we have provided the holders of partnership units with certain registration rights.
+Under the Resale and Registration Rights Agreement, we have provided the holders of partnership units with certain registration rights.
 We have also established certain restrictions on the timing and manner of resales of Class A common stock received upon exchange of partnership units.
-In general, our Board may waive or modify the restrictions on resale described below.
+In general, our board may waive or modify the restrictions on resale described below.